Guide to Microcephaly: Causes, Symptoms, Treatment Methods, Life Expectancy, and Pictures

 Microcephaly (my-kroh-SEF-uh-lee) is a rare neurological condition.
 The name means "small head."
-When comparing an infant with microcephaly to a normal infant of the same age and gender, the circumference of the head is significantly below average.
+When comparing an infant with microcephaly to a normal infant of the same age and gender, the circumference of the head is significantly smaller.

-This condition can be present at birth, when the brain did not develop properly in the womb, or appear when the child is a few years old.
+This condition can be present at birth, a sign that brain did not develop properly in the womb, or appear when the child is a few years old.
 In the latter instance, the brain stops growing normally.

-In general, children with microcephaly have reduced life expectancies and poor brain function, though in 15 percent of cases children grow normally with normal intelligence.
+Generally, children with microcephaly have reduced life expectancies and poor brain function, though in 15 percent of cases children grow normally both mentally and physically.

-The primary symptom is a smaller-than-average head.
+The primary symptom of microcephaly is a smaller-than-average skull.
 If the microcephaly is severe, the child may also have a forehead that slopes backward.

 - Balance and coordination difficulties